Congestion During Pregnancy: Why It Happens & How to Resolve It

 Buy Here

-A humidifier increases the moisture in the air, which can help to loosen mucus and make it easier to expel, thereby decreasing congestion and allowing you to breathe more comfortably.6
+A humidifier increases the moisture in the air, which can help to loosen mucus and make it easier to expel.
+This decreases congestion and allows you to breathe more comfortably.6

 Try Essential Oils